 Supporting Your Child at Home

 Follow-through is essential for your child’s success.
-Make sure to complete any homework you and your child are prescribed, and keep the activities as engaging and positive as possible.
+Make sure to complete any homework you and your child are prescribed.
+Also, keep the activities as engaging and positive as possible.
+Devices such as the Forbrain and apps like Speech Blubs and InnerVoice can go along way to help at home.

 If any underlying issues are identified throughout the therapy process, such as hearing impairments or learning disabilities, work closely with your pediatrician to ensure these factors are addressed.

 Lastly, remember to celebrate your child’s accomplishments along the way.
-Not only does this encourage your child to work through his or her language challenges, but it can instill in him or her the joy of learning — a valuable life lesson in its own right.
+Not only does this encourage your child to work through his or her language challenges, but it can instill in him or her the joy of learning.
+That is a valuable life lesson in its own right.